-While many companies think that they are leading the charge with service quality and creating an innovative customer experience, the numbers tell quite a different story … in the eyes of customers, most companies are falling flat.
+While many companies think they’re leading the charge with service quality and creating an innovative, truly great customer experience, the numbers tell quite a different story … in the eyes of customers, most companies are falling flat.

-Today we are going to scrutinize what most companies are doing incorrectly and highlight how to fix these problems.
+Today we’re going to scrutinize what companies are doing incorrectly and highlight how to fix these problems.

-Avoid reading at your own risk, since we’ll be putting the spotlight on why less than 10 percent of companies are receiving a passing grade from customers!
+Avoid reading the following at your own risk, since we’ll be spotlighting why less than 10 percent of companies are receiving a passing grade from customers!

 When it comes to delivering an outstanding customer experience, far too many companies are content with simply “keeping up with the Joneses.”

-In the most recent Forrester survey of 100 customer experience professionals, 58 percent of respondents said that their firms drive customer experience innovation by closely watching what their direct competitors are doing, and a full 72 percent look to outright copy companies in other industries.
+In one Forrester survey of 100 customer experience professionals, 58 percent of respondents said their firms drive customer experience innovation by closely watching what their direct competitors are doing, and a full 72 percent look to outright copy companies in other industries.

-The embarrassing amount of copying that is going on has been recently pointed out by research analyst Kerry Bodine, and it’s the reason why “good enough” is the disappointingly low bar to which many companies now strive:
+Research analyst Kerry Bodine argues that the embarrassing amount of copying taking place is the reason why “good enough” is the disappointingly low bar to which many companies now strive:

 Even worse, many companies are not seeking to imitate the industry leaders, or those businesses most known for their customer experience.
 According to the Forrester analysis published in the Harvard Business Review: